intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/SerialMonitor/Serial/README.md

 # Serial
-This tutorial shows you how to use the Serial function over the USB port of your UP Squared.
-The Serial function will only work if your UP Squared is connected over the micro USB cable.
+This tutorial shows you how to use the Serial function over the USB port of your UPSquared\* board.
+The Serial function will only work if your UPSquared is connected over the micro USB cable.
 If you are connected via Cloud, then see this [DebugSerial](./../DebugSerial) tutorial.

 ## What you'll learn
 * Setup the serial monitor

 ## Gather your materials
-* UP Squared board
+* UPSquared board
 * micro USB cable

 ## Setup